Blueprint-Finance/concrete-docs/docs/01-Overview/quick-start.md

 3. **Rewards**: Displays all the rewards you've earned through participating in Concrete's earning and borrowing mechanisms.
 These rewards typically include **CT Tokens**, which can be claimed directly from the dashboard.

 ![](/img/portfolio-1.png)

-By following these steps, you'll be able to safely lock your assets and benefit from the optimized yield strategies offered by Concrete Protocol.